NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ~~~
 {: artwork-align="center" }

-where *epoch_start* is the time at which the current congestion
+and where *epoch_start* is the time at which the current congestion
 avoidance stage starts. *K* is the time period that the above function
-takes to increase the current window size to *W<sub>max</sub>* if
+takes to increase the congestion window size at the beginning of the
+current congestion avoidance stage to *W<sub>max</sub>* if there are
-there are no further congestion events and is calculated using the
+no further congestion events and is calculated using the following
-following equation:
+equation:

 ~~~ math
 K = \sqrt[3]{\frac{W_{max} - cwnd}{C}}